djandyr/docuware-autostore/README.md

             }
         ]

+* __autoStore.restrictSuggestions__

+If this flag is true, only intellix suggestion fields named in configuration will be returned.
+Default:  `true`

 * __autoStore.keepPreFilledIndexes__

   If this flag is true, and suggestion field configuration has been defined.
 Any pre-filled indexes in source documents will be preserved.
-If false, indexes will be overriden
+If false, indexes will be overriden.
+Default: `false`

 * __autoStore.keepSource__

-    If this flag is true the source documents remain in the document tray; otherwise they are removed from document tray
+    If this flag is true the source documents remain in the document tray; otherwise they are removed from document tray.
+Default: `false`

 * __autoStore.limit__

     Limit the number of files returned from each document tray page.
-Default set to 100
+Default: `100`

 ## FAQ